July 07, 2013

 After Copenhagen: From Climate Nihilism to Climate Pragmatism

 In late September, Breakthrough Institute Chairman Ted Nordhaus gave the keynote address at the World Climate Solutions conference--northern Europe's biggest annual clean tech event.
-The conference was held in Copenhagen, Denmark in the Bella Center, the very place where the international climate negotiations collapsed one year ago.
+The conference was held in Copenhagen, Denmark in the Bella Center, the very place where the international climate negotiations collapsed less than one year ago.

 Nordhaus was introduced by Anders Eldrup, CEO of DONG energy.
 What follows is a video of the introduction and speech, as well as each speaker's full remarks.